What Is A Serial Entrepreneur? Traits & How To Become One

 3. Oprah Winfrey

-Additionally, she’s co-founded the women’s cable television network Oxygen, produced Broadway shows, started a magazine (O, The Oprah Magazine), and even launched her own line of food products called “O, That’s Good!”
+Additionally, she’s co-founded the women’s cable television network Oxygen, produced Broadway shows, started a magazine, and even launched her own line of food products called “O, That’s Good!”

-Beyond her media and food ventures, Oprah is involved in numerous philanthropic activities, demonstrating the breadth and depth of her entrepreneurial spirit.
+Beyond her media and food ventures, Oprah is involved in numerous philanthropic activities, demonstrating her knowledge and helping individuals achieve more than what they think their limit is.

 Final Thoughts on Serial Entrepreneurs